saharansameer/wavy-tv/README.md

 # WavyTV

-WavyTV is a web-based video streaming platform built with the MERN stack using TypeScript.
-It combines video publishing with social interaction — users can upload content, create community posts, vote on videos or posts, and share links — all within a single, interactive platform.
-Media is stored and delivered efficiently using Cloudinary.
+WavyTV is a web-based video streaming platform that supports uploading, browsing, and interacting with video content and community posts.
+Users can create content, vote on videos or posts, and share links, all within a single interactive platform.

 ---